 - The need to use our resources most efficiently and economically;

 - The desirability of facilitating innovation and fostering the international competitiveness of the QFC;

 - The desirability of fostering competition between those who are subject to regulation by the QFC Regulatory Authority;

-- The principle that the QFC Regulatory Authority should exercise its powers and functions in a fair and transparent manner;
+- The principle that the QFC Regulatory Authority should exercise its powers and functions fairly and transparently;

 - The need to comply with such generally accepted principles of good governance as it is reasonable to regard as applicable to it;

-- The need to act in accordance with all laws and regulations to which we are subject.
+- and the need to act in accordance with all laws and regulations to which we are subject.